Real Postpartum Expectations. What Postpartum Really Looks Like.

 Hey There!

-I am Jerica, a nurse turned stay-at-home mother of 4 and the mom behind Unpopular Moms.
-I’m all about questioning norms and taking a holistic approach to health and motherhood!
+I am Jerica, a registered nurse turned stay-at-home mother of 4 and the mom behind Unpopular Moms.

 I will help you and your children stay healthy at home and give you resources to make wellness and nourishment a priority.